Travel North - 57: Unwind in a Less Visible Corner of the Dales - Upper Swaledale

-*This part of the world sees few outsiders, and locals will thank you for following the country code.
+*This part of the world sees fewer outsiders than neighbouring Wensleydale, and locals will thank you for following the country code.
 Basically it entails taking any rubbish with you, closing gates behind you and not harassing livestock.
-If you take a dog with you, keep it on a lead whilst passing through grazing pasture.
+If you take a dog keep it on a lead whilst passing through grazing pasture.
 Not seeing sheep or cattle doesn't mean there aren't any around..

 Keld and the infant River Swale

-The track back to Muker winds along the dale below more woodland along the hillside.
+The track back to Muker winds along the dale below more woodland, and along the hillside.

 Now your gaze takes in the crags high above, rather than down from amid them.
 A footbridge leads back across the river, a turn right along the waterside track to another stone barn.
 Where the track turns fives you a view up to Hooker Mill Scar between two peaks, the one on the right seen from here being Kisdon Hill.
 The track takes you uphill to a field corner where another lane takes you back into Muker along the base of the steep hill.